 This post is also available in: French

-Bruges is a medieval city in the region of Flanders in Northern Belgium.
 I have been to Bruges twice, and its beauty never ceases to amaze me.
-Designated by Unesco as a World Heritage City, Bruges feels like it popped out from a fairytale with its cobbled alleyways, charming squares, picturesque canals, and beautiful architecture.
-A day trip to Bruges is a must, but I totally recommend that you stay overnight, like I did both times so you can admire it during the night.
+Designated by Unesco as a World Heritage City, Bruges feels like it popped out of a fairytale with its cobbled alleyways, charming squares, picturesque canals, and beautiful architecture.
+A day trip to Bruges is a must, but I totally recommend that you stay overnight, like I did both times, so you can enjoy it during the night.

 Table of Contents

-Bruges has a compact size and can easily be explored on foot, by boat, or a horse carriage.
-Despite its small size, there are many things you can do and see in Bruges.
+Bruges has a compact size and can easily be explored on foot, by boat, or by horse carriage.
+Of course, despite its small size, there are still many things to see and do in the city.
+But the compact size and walkability definitely mean that you can see the highlights of the city with just a day in Bruges.

 Market Square or Grote Markt